MohamedG-1111/E-commerceMVC/README.md

 The same email pipeline is reused for **Forgot Password / Reset Password**, generating a password reset token and sending it through the same email service.

+---

+## 📩 SMS Notifications (Twilio)

+Alongside email, the system sends **SMS notifications** to customers using **Twilio** to keep them updated in real time.

+**Typical triggers:**
+- Order placed / confirmed
+- Payment received
+- Order status changes (e.g. shipped, delivered, cancelled)

+The Twilio client is registered as a service and injected wherever a notification needs to be sent, keeping the messaging logic isolated from the rest of the business layer.

+---

 ## 📦 Order Management

 Orders move through a set of statuses (e.g. `Pending`, `Confirmed`, `Cancelled`, `Delivered`) alongside a separate `PaymentStatus` (e.g. `Pending`, `Paid`, `Rejected`, `Refunded`).